WebdriverIO JS SDK

 7});

-A Report object is returned containing accessibility issues.
-This is the recommended method for static page analysis.
-For more information regarding reports as well as the Report object itself, please refer to our detailed Web Reports page.
+For more information regarding reports as well as the report object itself, please refer to our detailed Web Reports page.

 evStart(options)

-Continually watches for DOM mutations and page navigation and records all accessibility issues until the evStop() method is called.
+Continually watches for DOM mutations and page navigation, recording accessibility issues until the evStop() method is called.
 This method is recommended for dynamic page flows.

 1await browser.evStart({